 Table 8.3-1 includes operational characteristics for both generating and pumping modes.
-For the 500 MW PHES configuration, a unit could generate between a minimum of 111 MW to 183 MW (depending on the head levels), and then in pumping mode be capable of starting at a minimum input power of 354 MW to 401 MW (depending on the head) at low speed, and then ramp up to high speed as necessary to support grid operations.
+For the 500 MW PHES configuration, a unit could generate between a minimum of 111 MW to 183 MW (depending on the head levels), and then in pumping mode be capable of starting at a minimum input power of 354 MW to 401 MW (depending on the head) at low speed, and then ramp up to a maximum input power of 517 MW at high speed as necessary to support grid operations.
 There is no minimum time requirement in either pumping or generating mode.
 An estimate of the amount of time to switch between generating and pumping modes is provided in Table 8.3-2 below.